imjoseangel/sandbox/doc/automation.md

 ### The second stage - Starting the Dunning-Kruger Effect

-At this stage, the team starts to gain confidence and is pretty damn sure they know a lot.
+At this stage, the Team starts to gain confidence and is pretty damn sure they know a lot.
 Automation starts to grow, and the Team initiates to learn new techniques.
 They use *GIT* and *pipelines*.

 ```mermaid
 sequenceDiagram